Blog Top Firewall Vulnerabilities and Threats

 Outdated Firewall Software

-Vendors release software and firmware updates to help and patch up new firewall vulnerabilities that attackers may have found.
+Vendors release software and firmware updates to help patch up new firewall vulnerabilities that attackers may have found.
 Suppose your cyber team is lax about keeping your firewalls up-to-date.
-In that case, you are setting yourself up for a distributed denial-of-service attack or some other type of damaging breach that could compromise your data, have serious financial ramifications, and harm your brand.
+If so, you are effectively raising your chances of being hacked by a DDoS or any other form of breach that would compromise your data, resulting in financial implications and damage to your brand.

 Failure to Activate Controls